knative/serving/test/test_images/hellohttp2/README.md

 ## Trying out

-To run the image as a Service outisde of the test suite:
+To run the image as a Service outside of the test suite:

 `ko apply -f service.yaml`